Narratore/ansible-ubuntu-desktop/README.md

 As you could see in the playbook header, we connect to localhost with the local user jmedina and use sudo to gain privileges, note that **become** replaces the old **sudo** parameter.

+If you want to install those development and cloud management tools on your system, you can run the **localdev.yml** playbook.

 ## Running only a group of tasks using tags